dueca/dueca/doc/tuning-linux.md

 correct the configuration of the installed nvidia-dkms package, so it builds and installs the kernel module:

-@verbatim
     # run a script that modifies the nvidia package code to be compatible
     # with a PREEMPT built kernel
     dkms-allow-preempt

     # re-run the failed package install configuration, which should now
     # correctly build and install the nvidia modules for the PREEMPT kernel
     dpkg --configure -a
-@endverbatim

-@section tunelinux_display Xorg settings for display and outside visual
+## Xorg settings for display and outside visual {#tunelinux_display}

 Nothing is more annoying than being halfway an experiment, and seeing the display go blank.
-To prevent that, adjust the Serverflags section in your xorg.conf file, or in a file in /etc/X11/xorg.conf.d, I am suggesting /etc/X11/xorg.conf.d/10-dontblank.conf:
+To prevent that, adjust the Serverflags section in your xorg.conf file, or in a file in `/etc/X11/xorg.conf.d`, I am suggesting `/etc/X11/xorg.conf.d/10-dontblank.conf`:

-@verbatim
     Section "ServerFlags"
       Option "BlankTime" "600"
       Option "StandbyTime" "610"
       Option "SuspendTime" "620"
       Option "OffTime" "630"
     EndSection
-@endverbatim

 This will give you 10 hours (600 minutes) of running until the screen blanks.

-@section tunelinux_eth Ethernet transmit settings
+## Ethernet transmit settings {#tunelinux_eth}

-@subsection tunelinux_eth_ethtool With ethtool
+## With ethtool {#tunelinux_eth_ethtool}

 For a set of DUECA nodes that communicates over Ethernet, it might be important to tweak the ethernet card settings.
 Using ethtool, one can